 1 Involve, prepare and train your people

 To execute change successfully you require teamwork.
 Especially when those changes need to happen quickly.
-Whilst FM workers are scattered across a variety of locations and roles, it’s important to try and help them understand why things are changing, as well as what they need to do to make it happen.
+Whilst Facilities Management workers are scattered across a variety of locations and roles, it’s important to try and help them understand why things are changing, as well as what they need to do to make it happen.

 Take the time to talk to them, and be clear about the potential implications if they don’t fulfil their responsibilities.
 It’s not about scare tactics, just common sense.
 For example, ensure they’re clear on what information they need to provide to employers, and their rights to privacy.